ncmihali/ECE551D-Choose-Your-Own-Adventure/README.md

 progress through the later phases, you MUST leave cyoa-step1 building and working correclty (i.e., we will explicitly test this program).

-Hint: You should write cyoa-step1.cpp with *as little* code in it as possible.
-It should mostly make use of classes and functions that you have written in other files, so you can reuse them for later steps.

-Be sure your code compiles, test it well, and submit it before proceeding to the next step.

 # Step 2

 For this step, you are going to make cyoa-step2, which should let a person